Correlation Hashing Network for Efficient Cross-Modal Retrieval: Experiments

-We compare CHN with seven state-of-the-art methods in terms of MAP, precision-recall and precision@top-R curves of two cross-modal retrieval tasks: image query on text database ($ I \rightarrow T$), text query on image database ($ T \rightarrow I$).

-We evaluate all methods with different lengths of hash codes, i.e. 8, 16, 32, and 64 bits, and report their MAP results in Table \ref{table:MAP}.
-From the experimental results, we can observe that CHN substantially outperforms all state-of-the-art methods for all cross-modal tasks on the two benchmark datasets.
-Specifically, compared to the best shallow baseline QCH, we achieve absolute increases of 28.70\% / 22.04\% and 17.71\% / 13.08\% in average MAP for two cross-modal tasks $ I \rightarrow T$ / $ T \rightarrow I$ on NUS-WIDE and Flickr, respectively.
-CHN outperforms the state-of-the-art deep hashing method CM-NN by 15.22\% / 13.46\% and 10.16\% / 5.45\% in average MAP for two cross-modal tasks on the datasets.
+We report in Table \ref{table:MAP} the MAP of all methods with different code lengths, i.e. 16, 32, 64 and 128 bits.
+CHN substantially outperforms all state-of-the-art methods for all cross-modal retrieval tasks.
+Specifically, for NUS-WIDE dataset, CHN outperforms the best shallow method SCM by 9.19\% / 6.44\% in average MAP for $I \rightarrow T$ / $T \rightarrow I$.
+For MIR-Flickr dataset, CHN outperforms the best shallow method SePH by 9.74\% / 15.25\% in average MAP for $I \rightarrow T$ / $T \rightarrow I$.
+Compared to deep cross-modal hashing methods, CHN outperforms state-of-the-art DCMH by large margins of 6.15\% / 6.49\% and 5.51\% / 6.53\%.
+These results verify that CHN is able to learn high-quality hash codes for effective cross-modal retrieval.

-The precision-recall curves with 32 bits for two cross-modal tasks $ I \rightarrow T$ and $ T \rightarrow I$ on two benchmark datasets NUS-WIDE and Flickr are illustrated in Figure \ref{fig:pr}, respectively.
-CHN shows the best cross-modal retrieval performance at all recall levels.
-This validates that CHN is robust to diverse retrieval scenarios, such as higher recall tolerating lower precision.
-Figure \ref{fig:prec} shows the precision@top-R curves of all state-of-the-art methods, which further represent the precision changes along with the number of top retrieved results R with 32 bits on NUS-WIDE and Flickr datasets, respectively.
-We can easily observe that CHN significantly outperforms all of the state-of-the-art methods, which shows that CHN is suitable for the applications that prefer higher precision with fewer top-R retrieved results.
+We respectively report in Figure \ref{fig:pr} (a)-(d) the precision-recall curves with 32 bits for two cross-modal retrieval tasks $ I \rightarrow T$ and $ T \rightarrow I$ on two benchmark datasets NUS-WIDE and MIR-Flickr.
+CHN shows the best retrieval performance at all recall levels.
+Figure \ref{fig:pr} (e)-(h) respectively show the precision@top-R curves of all state-of-the-art methods, which further represent the precision changes along with the number of top-R retrieved results ($R = 1000$) with 32 bits on NUS-WIDE and MIR-Flickr datasets.
+CHN significantly outperforms all state-of-the-art methods under these metrics.